helios-coop/corner/README.md

 We use two files for Environment Variables.
 The `.env` file is included in the repo and has public env vars.

-Create another file name `.env.local` to hold secret env vars.
+Create files named `.env.local` and `.env.test.local` to hold secret env vars.
 In the `.env` file look at the section titled: **Secret Environment Variables**.

-Copy the key value pairs to `.env.local`.
+Copy the key value pairs to `.env.local` and `.env.test.local`.
 Then find someone on the team to share the values with you.

 ---